Acne is a source of skin irritation that can range from mild to severe. It’s often caused by an increase in androgens, which are male sex hormones.

 - hormonal changes during puberty and adulthood

-- pressure or rubbing on the skin
+- rubbing or placing pressure on the skin

 If you’re prescribed a birth control pill to treat acne, you should be aware of the pill’s side effects.